rixed/dessser/README.md

 - the types that can store user manipulable values, belonging to the type named `typ`.
-Most of those types can be (de)serialized and manipulated in many ways (the exceptions being the types used to implement serializers themselves, such as the pointer types etC).
+Most of those types can be (de)serialized and manipulated in many ways (the exceptions being the types used to implement serializers themselves, such as the pointer types etc).

 - often times, values (of some value type) are optional (aka null or unknown).
   So the `maybe_nullable` type extends the `typ` type with a boolean indicating